numbbo/data-archive/index.md

 ---
 Welcome to the website of the benchmarking data archives of the [COCO](https://github.com/numbbo/coco) (Comparing Continuous Optimizers) platform.

-Besides providing the official archives from numerical benchmarking experiments, run on the COCO platform, and that are available through its cocopp python module, this website also provides lists of those official data sets with additional information like authors, links to papers, source code etc. Right now, data sets for the following test suites are available:
+Besides providing the official archives from numerical benchmarking experiments, run on the COCO platform and available through its [cocopp Python module](https://pypi.org/project/cocopp), this website also provides lists of these official data sets with additional information like authors, links to papers, source code etc. Right now, data sets for the following test suites are available:

 * [bbob]({{ site.baseurl }}{% link bbob.md %}): 24 single-objective noiseless functions
 * [bbob-noisy]({{ site.baseurl }}{% link bbob-noisy.md %}): 24 single-objective noisy functions